-Train and empower 5,000 key personnel in nonprofits, faith communities and other community settings to identify, understand and respond to signs of addictions and mental illness within the next three years.
+Train and empower an additional 3,375 key personnel in nonprofits, faith communities and other community settings to identify, understand and respond to signs of addictions and mental health challenges.

-Mental Health First Aid (the CPR of mental health) is a national certification through the National Council for Behavioral Health that is proven effective.
+Think of Mental Health First Aid as the CPR of mental health.
+It is a national certification through the National Council for Behavioral Health that is proven to be effective.
 Peer-reviewed studies show that individuals trained in the program:

 Those experiencing mental health conditions can be further impacted by stigma, which is caused by fear and a lack of understanding.
 It can lead to harassment, bullying, violence and discrimination, which can cause isolation, shame, and prevention of treatment for those experiencing mental illness.

-Mental Health First Aid certification is about an 8-hour training course.
-In the virtual training, participants complete a self-paced introduction to the material that takes about two hours.
-The real-time online instruction — with between 10 and 30 people in the course — takes five to six hours in one day.
+Mental Health First Aid certification is about an 8-hour training.
+With this training, participants complete a self-paced introduction to the material online that takes about two hours.
+The real-time virtual or in-person instruction, with between 10 and 30 people in the training class, takes around six hours in one day.

 A private training of 10-30 participants can be coordinated at your organization by contacting the Project Coordinator at firstname.lastname@example.org.

 For nonprofits, faith organizations, educators and other eligible public service professionals use discount code: MHFA

 This program is being administered through St. Petersburg College (SPC).
 For more information or questions, please contact Joanna Corde, SPC’s ACT-TB Project Coordinator at email@example.com or 727-341-3640.